 - Any alternatives

-Benefits of a Misoprostil Induction
+Benefits of a Cytotec Induction

 As I mentioned above when used in conjunction with Pitocin (instead of JUST Pitocin) it is associated with quicker deliveries.
 If your cervix isn’t super ripe and you need to have a baby, it is one of your best options.